Do you have a life insurance policy? Have you ever considered borrowing against the death benefit?

 How does borrowing against your life insurance policy work?

-You can borrow against your life insurance policy’s cash value at any time and for any reason from companies such as Loans Canada.
+Assuming you have a life insurance policy with cash value (like whole life insurance), you can borrow against your life insurance policy at any time and for any reason.
 A life insurance policy loan is different from a bank or credit card loan in certain aspects, such as:

 - It does not affect your credit score